markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 ## PHP version

-Check the default php version used by macOS
+Check the php version macOS is using

 ```bash